Fillings In Pensacola, FL

 At Coastal Cosmetic & Family Dentistry, we offer tooth-colored composite resin fillings as our primary filling material.
 Composite fillings are made from a mixture of plastic and fine glass particles that bond directly to your tooth structure, creating a strong restoration that blends seamlessly with your natural teeth.
 We also discuss amalgam filling options with patients, though most prefer composite fillings for their natural appearance and mercury-free composition.
 Dr. Rolfe and Dr. Hébert help you choose the best material for your specific needs.

 Dental filling costs at our Pensacola office depend on the size and location of the cavity, the filling material used, and your insurance coverage.
 Composite tooth-colored fillings generally cost more than amalgam fillings but offer superior aesthetics and preserve more natural tooth structure.
 We accept most dental insurance plans that typically cover fillings as a medically necessary procedure.
-For patients without insurance, our in-house savings plan at $299 per year includes discounts on restorative treatments, and we offer flexible financing options.
+For patients without insurance, our affordable in-house savings plan includes discounts on restorative treatments, and we offer flexible financing options.

 Tooth-colored composite fillings at our Pensacola practice generally last seven to ten years or longer with proper care, depending on their size and location in the mouth.
 Fillings on back teeth that bear heavy chewing forces may wear faster than those on front teeth.
 Regular dental checkups allow Dr. Rolfe and Dr. Hébert to monitor your fillings for signs of wear, cracks, or gaps.
 Avoiding habits like chewing ice, biting fingernails, or grinding your teeth helps extend the life of your restorations.